jeremiahflaga/jeremiahflaga.github.io/_posts/2023/2023-09-30-a-good-rule-when-using-AutoMapper-10da79a.md

   - .NET
   - C#
 published: true
+pinned: true
 ---

-I've had bad experiences with AutoMapper in at least two codebases I was involved in.
+I had bad experiences with AutoMapper in at least two codebases I was involved in.

-Because of those experiences, I promised myself never to use AutoMapper again.
-And if I will be involved in a codebase which uses it, I might suggest to slowly remove AutoMapper from the codebase and use manual mapping instead.
+Because of those experiences, I promised myself never to use AutoMapper again, and that if I will be involved in a codebase which uses it, I might suggest to slowly remove AutoMapper from the codebase and use manual mapping instead.

 That was the case until I read the free ebook ["Implementing Domain Driven Design: A practical guide for implementing DDD with ABP Framework"](https://abp.io/books/implementing-domain-driven-design) by Halil İbrahim Kalkan, the creator of [ABP Framework](https://abp.io/).